breadcat/blog.minskio.co.uk/content/quotes.md

 >Back to the Pleistocene <!-- Edward Abbey -->

+>Be cheerful, enjoy your life <!-- turkish mosaic -->

 >Be excellent to each other <!-- bill and ted -->

 >Being pissed off is better than being pissed on

 >Brevity is the soul of wit

->Leave the handgun, take the cash <!-- simple creatures - lucy -->

 >Bring snacks and supplies <!-- red hot chili peppers - road trippin -->